andyclymer/Tilt-Typeface/sources/README.md

 After rotating the sources, some styles will need nearly no cleanup (Warp) and other will need quite a lot of work to look right (Neon).
 The **DesignSpace Preview** tool in the **3D Projection View** extension can be used to navigate through this folder of UFOs for cleanup, and is documented separately.

+After rotating, components are reapplied with the Glyph Builder extension, and kerning is imported from the Model font with a tool that can be found in this repo.

-### Production and Build
+### Build

-All **Rotated** UFOs share the same kerning table, a tool is available in this repo to copy kerning from the Model into other UFOs.
 During the design process, names are being set with ``FontInfo.py`` script, and a quick build has been made with RoboFont's Batch extension.